burschc/CEN3031-Project-Group92/sprints/sprint1.md

 ## User Stories

 Use the links below to go to the issue for each user story.
-Alternatively, use the [project's page](https://github.com/users/burschc/projects/1).
+Alternatively, use the [projects page](https://github.com/users/burschc/projects/1).

 ### [Issue 1: Setup a basic Go enviornment](https://github.com/burschc/CEN3031-Project-Group92/issues/1)
 As a security-conscious user, I want to have simple centralized source code access to make sure the application will not do any unwanted or nefarious actions.